vaynexie/Example-Perplexity/README.md

 -----------------------------------------------------------------------------------------------------------------------
 ### D. Result: Perplexity values for the images in the ImageNet validation set

-<sub><sup>**The Perplexity.csv can be found here, for other resulted files, since the they are too large, can be downloaded by the url:https://drive.google.com/file/d/1IFi-qytTVEFSpTy-jEWaMKtc8lCuGYPv/view?usp=sharing**</sub></sup>

 ##### D1.
 Perplexity Viewer
 A visual interactive viewer to show the overall distribution of X-Perplexity and C-Perplexity of the ImageNet Validation Set, along with information about individual samples.